-Sr. No. Internal Evaluation (% weightage) External Evaluation (% weightage) Total Weightage of the course

-1 40 60

-2 50 50 100%

-3 60 40

-4 70 30

-5 100 0
+Sr. Internal Evaluation External Evaluation Total Weightage of No. the course (% weightage) (% weightage) 1 40 60 50 50 100% 3 60 40 4 70 30 5 100 0

 Table 4: Evaluation components for various Courses

 There are Sessional Tests (STs) for all theory papers, the average of best is considered.
 The policy on the evaluation component - 'Quizzes / Tutorials / Assignments' is decided by the course coordinator and Dean and is announced separately for each course.
 The End Term examination for practical courses includes conduct of experiment and an oral examination (viva voce).
 The components for practical based courses comprise of lab performances, file work, internal and external viva-voce.
 The project-based courses evaluate the performance of students through presentation of their work in the form of demonstration of the prototype and project report.
 The medium of examination is English.